kongyew/greenplum-oss-docker/gpdb/README.md

 ##  Running the OSS Docker Image
 You can run Greenplum OSS docker image by following the command below.
+1. Run `run_ossdocker.sh` script to start this GPDB instance.
 ```
 $ ./run_ossdocker.sh
 /bin/run-parts